ODIM-Project/ODIM/docs/README.md

 - {port} is the port where the services of the resource aggregator are running.
 The default port is 45000.
 If you have changed the default port in the `odim_config.json` file, use that as the port.

+To access the base URL using a REST client, use IP address of the system where the resource aggregator is installed as `{odim_host}`.

+>**NOTE**: To use FQDN as `{odim_host}`, add the Resource Aggregator for ODIM server certificate to the browser where the REST client is launched.

 **curl usage**